learn-co-curriculum/uci-mod-1-responsive-media/README.md

 }
 ```

-In this code snippet, we set our images, forms, inputs, tables, videos,
+In this code snippet, we set our images, forms, inputs, tables, videos, audio
-audio elements, and iframes all to expand `width: 100%;` setting them
+elements, and iframes all to expand `width: 100%;`.
+This sets them to be as
-to be as wide as the parent they are inside of.
-Then using `max-width: 100%;`
+wide as the parent element they are inside of.
+Then, by setting  `max-width:
-prevents them from getting any larger than their parent.
+100%;`, we prevent them from getting any larger than their parent.

-Using both these properties will ensure that they scale fluidly in all browsers.
+Using both these properties will ensure that they scale fluidly in all
-Having them fill their columns allows us to write fewer media queries overall as
+browsers.
+Having them fill their containers allows us to write fewer media
-they will squish and expand until we set a fixed size for their parent elements.
+queries overall as they will squish and expand until we set a fixed size for
-This also allows us to focus sizing the parent element of media content, which
+their parent elements.
+This also allows us to focus sizing the parent element
-will often be a column of sibling elements.
+of the media content, which will often be a column of sibling elements.

 Consider a website like [Instagram](instagram.com): each photo being displayed
 to a user shares a 'column' of content - a username, the photo, likes, comments;